linas/i370-bigfoot/README.md

 did not trust the other could have their own storage keys.
 Mandatory access control (MAC), but in the user-space, not the kernel.
-Easier said than done, I suppose: storage keys continue to exist, but never became a fundamental part of unix.
+Easier said than done, I suppose: storage keys continue to exist, but never became a fundamental part of Unix.
 May that change someday?
 I suppose.

 * ***Containers.*** BSD gaols, Docker, LXC.
 This is a truly revolutionary technology.
 These provide virtualization, but at the application level,